ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/20_Joining_data.md

 ## Complex Join

-Sometimes you need to join data on more then one condition.
+Sometimes you need to join data on more than one condition.
 Therefor you can pass a callback to the all `join` methods allowing you to specify more conditions.

 ```php
 // SQL: